A – Definitions of Ailments

 – Addison's disease – Condition marked by weakness, low blood pressure, and dark pigmentation due to inadequate hormone secretion by adrenal glands.

-– Adenitis – Regional inflammation of gland or lymph node.
+– Adenitis – Regional of gland or lymph node.

 – Adenocarcinoma – Malignant epithelial tumor in glandular pattern.